 If your Revit model is floating in the air or far away from the center it means your Revit origin is far from your model.
 There are two ways to work around this:

-You can fix your Revit coordinates by linking your Revit project in a new empty Revit file (also to load your Arkio creations).
+You can fix your Revit coordinates by linking your Revit project in a new empty Revit file.
 Move your linked model closer to your origin and to the ground level and export that model to Arkio.

 Updating a Revit model in Arkio

 When a change is made in Revit you can overwrite your model with a new version by exporting the same project and view name.
 When the new version of the model is available a yellow update icon will show above the model in the Arkio scene.
 Clicking this icon with your VR laser or mouse will update that model with the new version.
 You can update all imported geometry in your scene at once by clicking on the "update all" icon on the top left of your import drawer.
 Arkio will keep the old versions of your imported models so you can always revert back when needed.
 You can access the older models in the import model dialog as a date dropdown.

 To export your active scene back to Revit you can use the export to Revit button in the model overview.

 This will create a new .arkiorvt file in the export path of your device.
 Once in Revit, you can import that file into Revit using the Arkio plugin found under Add-Ins.